openai/openai-python/README.md

 > [!IMPORTANT]
 > The Azure API shape differs from the core API shape which means that the static types for responses / params
 > won't always be correct.

+Azure OpenAI DALL-E is currently not supported in the v1 SDK.
+We are actively working on adding support.

 ```py
 from openai import AzureOpenAI